What Are Adaptogenic Herbs | Teelixir

 - Teelixir Ashwagandha root extract powder

-- Ashwagandha Root Ashwagandha (Withania somnifera) has been utilized in Ayurvedic medicine for more than 4,000 years.
+- Ashwagandha Root Ashwagandha (Withania somnifera) has been utilised in Ayurvedic medicine for more than 4,000 years.

-- Known as "the smell and strength of a horse," Ashwagandha enhances endurance, stamina, and physical strength.
+- Known as "the smell and strength of a horse," Ashwagandha may enhance endurance, stamina, and physical strength.
 Its Latin name, Somnifera, signifies its sleep-inducing properties, aiding in sleep and promoting recovery.

 - The benefits of Ashwagandha root extract include:

-- Enhances physical and cognitive performance, including learning and memory
+- May enhance physical and cognitive performance, including learning and memory

-- Protects the cardiovascular system, including the heart, blood vessels, and veins
+- May protect the cardiovascular system, including the heart, blood vessels, and veins

-- Reduces oxidative stress, which can lead to cell damage, inflammation, and cancer
+- May reduce oxidative stress, which can lead to cell damage, inflammation, and cancer

 - Promotes improved sleep